bbauska/Coursera-Bootstrap/readme.md

 the nav class there.

-Now that you have seen an example of the use of tabbed and pull navigation in a web page, I\'m sure you\'re curious to know how it is actually constructed.
+Now that you have seen an example of the use of tabbed and pull navigation in a web page, I&apos;m sure you&apos;re curious to know how it is actually constructed.

-That is what we\'re going to explore in the exercise next.
+That is what we&apos;re going to explore in the exercise next.

 We will use tabbed navigation and then use tab content and tab panes to organize the actual content that will be displayed in our web page.

 <h4>Exercise (Video): Tabs</h4>

-In this exercise, we\'re going to explore Bootstrap\'s tab-based navigation, Bootstrap\'s support for tabs, and how tabs can be used to organize content on your web page.
+In this exercise, we&apos;re going to explore Bootstrap&apos;s tab-based navigation, Bootstrap&apos;s support for tabs, and how tabs can be used to organize content on your web page.

 And how you can navigate from one tab to another tab, and then reveal